OneMadGypsy/rack/README.md

     print(db[unique_query])
 ```

 **I have been working on these docs for hours and I need a break.
 It's roughly 6pm CST Friday, April 19th 2024.
-I intend to be back around 8pm to continue writing this**
+I intend to be back around 8pm to continue writing this.
+There is actually enough information here for anyone to begin using this.
+If you are clever, there is even enough information for you to do things that I haven't illustrated based on things I have inferred earlier in the document.
+I assure you, I have not done all of this work just to stop here.
+I WILL be back.**